 They are well-equipped to relay observed inefficiencies and user pain points with the current systems.
 These users may have already developed creative solutions that could be handled within a more robust platform.

-When the right questions are asked, operational inefficiencies and customer dissatisfaction that management may not have even been aware of will often emerge.
+When the right questions are asked, operational inefficiencies and customer dissatisfaction that management may not even have been aware of will often surface.

 In addition, if end users are early participants in the process, they can experience a cognitive bias that makes them more willing adopters of a CRM solution once it’s rolled out.

-The participants in the interview stage should extend as high into the organization as possible.
+Participants in the interview stage should extend as far up the organization as possible.

 Step 2 – Assemble and Analyze the Input